 The Green Chain Walk passes by the premises, providing a convenient stopping point for walkers.

-"Prince Frederick" is unique as a British pub name and commemorates the eldest son of King George II (and father of King George III), who was the Prince of Wales from 1729 until his sudden death in 1751.
+"Prince Frederick" is unique as a British pub name and commemorates the eldest son of King George II (and father of King George III).
+Born in 1707, he was the Prince of Wales from 1729 until his sudden death in 1751, allegedly from being hit by a cricket ball.
+As a patron of the arts, he popularised "Rule, Britannia!" by Thomas Arne in 1740.

 Historic Interest

-Originally called the Prince Frederick's Head, this former beer-house dates from at least 1761 and served the village of Plaistow and local farms.
+Originally called the Prince Frederick's Head, this former weatherboarded beer-house dates from 1723 and served the village of Plaistow and local farms when the area was open countryside (the first recorded owner dates from 1761).
 The pub was then rebuilt with a new frontage in 1890.
 A small brewery is believed to have stood opposite the pub.
 Nichol Lane was once a country track, formerly called Hollow Bottom and then allegedly renamed after a 16th C. publican.
 The area to the north of Plaistow remained in use for farming until housing development started in the 1920s.
+Further historic details about the pub and locality can be found in "Not a Mile from Milk Street" by Andrew J Martin (2nd edition 2012)

 There was a pub here called the Prince Frederick’s Head in 1761, just ten years after the death of the eponymous prince.
 The present building is Victorian and, importantly, it was revamped in the 1930s giving it the appealing character it has today.
 The two front bars were divided by a wall with a narrow pair of doors allowing access from one side to the other but this was removed in 2015 so the pub is now a series of areas.
 At one time there must have been an off-sales compartment between the two parts, as suggested by the now disused doorway in the frontage.
 Both parts have three-quarter height wall panelling and distinctive white Vitrolite ceiling panels.